So, you are thinking about hiring a quality ghostwriter for your new book and want to know more about how to make the best decision.

 Now, hiring a ghost-writer is an important decision as it directly impacts the quality of your product, the brand that product is representing and the overall success of your book.
 For kindle publishers, for instance, it can be the difference between a long-term successful Publishing business and failure.

-But in this article, I am going to teach you what to look for, where to look and how to hire the best writer for your project and your needs.
+But in this article, I am going to teach you what to look for in ghostwriting, where to look and how to hire the best writer for your project and your needs.

 What are your options?

 When looking to hire a quality ghost-writer for your book, you have 2 main options:

 - You can choose to hire and manage a freelance writer

 - You can hire a ghost-writing service like this one, Hotghostwriter where the process is taken care of for you

 We are going to delve into each one in more detail and will discuss the pros and cons of each in an unbiased way and focusing on your needs.

 Freelance writers are essentially independent writers that you can hire either at a fixed cost or on a per hour basis.
 This can be professional writers that are self-employed and manage their own client or a single mom that enjoys writing and is doing it on the side for some extra income.

 - Good if you want to get really involved, up close in the writing process.